Christmas is most truly Christmas when we celebrate it by giving the light of love to those who need it most. - Ruth Carter Stapleton

-Families will honor the long-held tradition of Christmas presents given away on the Day of the Three Kings.
+Families will honor the long-held tradition of Christmas presents given away on the Day oft he Three Kings.
 The lucky ones will enjoy traditional foods – Shrimp on Christmas Eve after Mass followed by hot chocolate, ensaimadas and coca de patata.
-Mallorquins know the best shrimp are found in Port Andratx and Banyalbufar as they are "sweeter and larger," according to a 92+ year old Mallorquin who grew up in Plaça Cort.
-She said her family would make the long trip to Port Andratx and pray they arrived before the shrimp were all sold.
-These days, the drive is much easier so get in your car and arrive early to the fish market if you want a special treat.
+Mallorquins know the best shrimp are found in Port Andratx and Banyalbufar as they are sweeter and larger.

 Every village has a local church.
-This year, the Balearic Government has stated they will honor Spain’s Ministry of Health’s draft plan to limit gatherings to no more than ten people inside.
-Plans are in constant flux so best to check with your local parish.
-For most, this means that the mass will be carried online with most attending virtually.
+This year, the Balearic Government has stated they will honor Spain’s Ministry of Health’s draft plan to limit gatherings to no more than six people inside.
+This means that the mass will be carried online with most attending virtually.

 Caution prevails, "We are working on a specific planning for a Christmas that will be different, but safe.
 This year we will have to stay at a distance from our loved ones instead of hugging them," Prime Minister Pedro Sánchez stated.
 A draft of the government’s Christmas plan limits Christmas and New Year celebrations to the immediate household, or up to a maximum of six people if inviting others.